-There’s perhaps no nail aesthetic more iconic than the white-tipped French manicure.
-Neutral and understated - yet meticulously preened - classic French nails have been a beauty staple for ladies everywhere since they first emerged in the ‘30s.
+There is perhaps no nail aesthetic more iconic than the white-tipped French manicure.
+Neutral and understated, yet meticulously preened, classic French nails have been a beauty staple for ladies everywhere since the style first emerged in the 1930s.

-The terms ‘French manicure’ and ‘French polish’ however, are sometimes used interchangeably within the spa and cosmetology industries despite the fact these are different treatments.
+The terms ‘French manicure’ and ‘French polish’ are sometimes used interchangeably, despite the fact they are different treatments.

-We understand this can be confusing and so we have created this page to clearly define each, so our customers can make an informed decision regarding which treatment is most suited to them.
+This can be confusing, so we have created this guide in order for you to make an informed decision about which treatment is most suitable during your next spa visit.

-A ‘French’ manicure isn’t actually all that different to any other spa manicure without the geographical prefix.
-The involved hand/foot massage and nail care techniques are identical, or at least very similar (some variation is, of course, to be expected between different therapists and spa chains).
+A French manicure isn’t actually all that different to any other spa manicure.
+The massage and nail care techniques are identical, or at least very similar (some variation is, of course, to be expected between different therapists and spas).

-Specifically, it is the painting - or the French polish - stage of French manicures which makes them unique.
-While most traditional manicures see each nail polished (varnished) to be a single hue, French manicures see the tips of each nail neatly painted white.
+It is the painting - or the French polish - stage of French manicures which makes them unique.
+While most traditional manicures see each nail polished (varnished) a single colour, with a French manicure, the tip of each nail is neatly painted pure white.

-Sometimes this process is reversed - with the white tip on each nail created before the coloured varnish is applied on top - to create a more understated look.
-Regardless of the order, once the varnish and tips are dry, a further top coat will be applied to protect the nails and enhance the design’s durability.
+Sometimes this process is reversed, with the white tip created before the coloured varnish is applied on top, to create a more understated look.
+Once the varnish and tips are dry, a further top coat will be applied to protect the nails and enhance durability.

-French polishes may sound rather simple but they’re an incredibly difficult do-it-yourself choice even one wonky tip, or varnish blob or dent will ruin the entire impact of the ‘high maintenance’ aesthetic.
+French polishes may sound rather simple, but they are an incredibly difficult do-it-yourself treatment.
+One wonky tip, or varnish blob or dent will ruin the entire impact of the ‘high maintenance’ aesthetic.

-NOTE: Always check the website for your chosen spa venue to determine the exact details of your French manicure or polish.
+NOTE: Always check with our experts or your chosen spa to determine the exact details of your French manicure or polish.

-TO CLARIFY: When customers book a French manicure, they will receive much luxurious hand pampering: exfoliation, massage and/or a softening paraffin wax treatment, for example.
-The therapist will also spend much time neatening cuticles and tackling any other skin or nail condition problems, before applying the French polish as described above.
+When you book a French manicure, you will receive some luxurious hand pampering: exfoliation, massage and/or a softening paraffin wax treatment, for example.
+The therapist will also spend time shaping the nails, neatening cuticles and tackling any other skin or nail condition problems, before applying the French polish, as described above.

-That’s not to say those with less than perfect nails can’t enjoy a French polish - the therapist will work to make your nails look as great as possible, regardless of their current appearance.
+That’s not to say that those with less-than-perfect nails can’t enjoy a French polish.
+The therapist will work to make your nails look as good as possible, regardless of their current appearance.

 Have a question not answered here?
-Send us a message.
+Contact our spa experts today for advice.